Jackson County campground to open Friday with limited spaces

-SABULA, Iowa – The campground at South Sabula Lake will partially reopen on Friday, May 8.
+SABULA, Iowa — The campground at South Sabula Lake will partially reopen today.

 Campsite posts will indicate whether the individual sites are open based on spacing requirements.